Special Black Friday Offer

 Access your website's files via FTP (File Transfer Protocol) or a file manager provided by your hosting provider.
 Download all the files from your WordPress root directory (usually the public_html or www folder) to your local computer.
 Then, access your website's database using phpMyAdmin, which is often available in your hosting control panel.
 Select your WordPress database and export the entire database.
 Save the exported database as an SQL file on your local computer.

-Alternatively, use a plugin like Updraft Plus to set automated backups at a desired interval.
+Alternatively, use a WordPress management tool to set automated backups (and others, like vulnerability or security checks) at a desired interval on your websites.

 5. Use Web Application Firewall (WAF)